Sanket-H-Khandelwal/Sanket-H-Khandelwal/README.md

 Previously a Data Governance Co-op at Bose Corporation .

-Also, worked Full - Time as a Business Analyst at TryCatch Group.
+Also, worked Full - Time as a Business Analyst at TryCatch Classes.

 Passionate about Statistical Data Analysis, Machine Learning, Cloud Technologies and Business Analytics.